- Books, Literature, and Writing»

 I am not a song writer.
 Although I do write poetry from time to time, I can't imagine this poetry being put to music, and I don't write catchy, repeated phrases that might work as a chorus.

-There are many different types of writers in the world, and until I recently started writing for Hub Pages, I had no idea there were that many categories for writers.
+There are many different types of writers in the world, and until I recently started writing for Hub Pages, I had no idea there were that many categories of writers.
 But there are, and the categories include food writers, review writers, technical writers, poetry writers, copywriters and a category new to me until I delved into this world of writing professionally.
 They are called, 'creative non- fiction" writers and I do believe that is the category I fall into.

 Copy Writer by Default but Not by Choice

 Now don't get me wrong, I do enjoy writing a poem now and then.
 And I do copy writing for Textbroker, but that is different.
 While copywriting is considered non- fiction, it is not always all that creative.
 Sometimes it gives basic facts in a pleasant way.
-And it is not really who I am if I am being honest with myself.
+And it is not really who I am if I am honest with myself.
 Copywriting usually has a marketing flair to it, so I write for others who need words to sell something or convince others of something.
 But that type of writing is more of a necessity, not a choice at this point.
 Sometimes I enjoy it, but then depending on the topic, sometimes I don't like it at all.
 I don't really enjoy doing research on modular homes and then trying to convince others that they are wonderful.
 I have no real interest in water heaters and researching the best type of water heater on the market.
 I write copy to earn money so that I can tell people I am trying to break into the writing field and am currently earning money at it.

 So, Exactly What Type of Writer Am I?